Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 The aquarium’s star attraction—the majestic Japanese giant salamander gliding through the water

-Experience the unique allure of Japan’s largest amphibian up close.
+Experience the unique allure of the world’s largest amphibian up close.

-Experience the unique allure of Japan’s largest amphibian up close.
+Experience the unique allure of the world’s largest amphibian up close.

-A U‑shaped tank lets you step into a recessed space and feel as if you are swimming with energetic fur seals.
+The U‑shaped tank lets you step into a recessed space and feel as if you are swimming alongside energetic fur seals.

 In addition to the fur‑seal tank, a tube‑shaped tank allows spotted seals to glide freely back and forth.